What this sample shows

 Federal civilian zero-trust modernization is procured inside a concentrated IT-services integrator market across GSA, VA and DHS/CISA — the theme is live and intensifying, and the honest edge of the data is named, not hidden.

-- The dollars that resolved concentrate in a handful of large integrators — not a fragmented field.
-Across the federal IT-services awards that resolved at the three civilian agencies in view, the obligations are top-heavy: Booz Allen Hamilton leads at roughly $10.94B across 15 awards, followed by Oracle Health Government Services (~$6.33B), CACI Federal (~$5.22B), SAIC (~$4.09B) and General Dynamics IT (~$3.15B).
+- The obligated dollars concentrate in a handful of large integrators — not a fragmented field.
+Across the federal IT-services awards at the three civilian agencies in view, the obligations are top-heavy: Booz Allen Hamilton leads at roughly $10.94B across 15 awards, followed by Oracle Health Government Services (~$6.33B), CACI Federal (~$5.22B), SAIC (~$4.09B) and General Dynamics IT (~$3.15B).
 A buyer entering this market is competing against, or selling alongside, a small set of entrenched prime integrators that hold the largest task-order vehicles — this is an incumbency-and-teaming market, not an open field.

 - The public-company disclosure signal confirms the theme is live and recently intensifying — but it is a direction, not a growth rate.
 Public-company filings that reference federal zero-trust, agency-cyber contracting and CISA are concentrated in the most recent years (the 2024–2026 window carries the clear bulk of the 600 filings reviewed).
 That independently corroborates a live, intensifying federal-buy theme.
 It is, however, a partial corroboration: the filing set carries an older tail, some false positives from non-cyber filers, and misses several of the largest prime contractors — so it confirms momentum exists without letting anyone put a precise growth percentage on it.

-01 · Vendor concentration — who captures the dollars that resolved
+01 · Vendor concentration — who captures the dollars

-| Prime integrator | Obligated dollars (resolved awards) | Notes |
+| Prime integrator | Obligated dollars | Notes |

 |---|---|---|

-| Booz Allen Hamilton | ~$10.94B | Leads, across 15 of the resolved awards |
+| Booz Allen Hamilton | ~$10.94B | Leads, across 15 awards |

 | Oracle Health Government Services | ~$6.33B | Health-IT modernization weight |